 If you are interested in visiting either of the Gentle World locations, please contact us using the form below, with as much detail as possible.
 We respond to all inquiries, so if you don’t hear back from us within one week, please contact us again, in case your message didn’t reach us.

-Note: We invite all new applicants to participate in our one-week program only, as we have limited accommodations and try to arrange for all interested applicants to experience Gentle World.
-Those who have completed the initial program are welcome to apply for an extended volunteer position.
+Note: As we have limited accommodations and try to arrange for all interested applicants to experience Gentle World, we invite all new applicants to come for an initial visit of one to two weeks only.
+Those who have completed this short stay are welcome to inquire about an extended volunteer position.